Mackaytown: Pre-European history

 The Ohinemuri River is within the rohe (traditional tribal area) of Ngāti Hako and Ngāti Tara Tokanui.
 Ohinemuri is a Māori word, meaning "the girl left behind", referring to a legend about a chief's daughter who was detained by a taniwha at Turner's Hill.

-Early Māori settlers travelled the area extensively, mostly by waka, but also by crossing the forest and stream fords on foot.
+Early Māori settlers travelled the area extensively, mostly by waka (canoes), but also by crossing the forest and stream fords on foot.
 Missionary Samuel Marsden was across the river, when passing through the area on his way from Thames to Tauranga in 1820.

 European settlement

 Europeans began settling the area for gold-mining in the middle of the 19th century.
 They reached Paeroa by boat, and followed the river on foot.
 The hilly country made it difficult for horses to haul heavy machinery to the mines.

 The new town was named after local administrator James Mackay, who was involved in establishing the township during his time as Thames Goldfield Warden in 1867 and 1868.
 The nearby Turner's Hill was named after early settler James Turner, who built a thatched cottage on the hill.

 The town became an important stop for travellers.
-A post office opened in 1975 and a school opened in 1976.
+A post office opened in 1875 and a school opened in 1876.

 The area was surveyed between 1877 and 1887, allowing roads to be built further into the gorge.
 The Mackaytown school house burned some time after 1885, and a new school was established in the main Karangahape settlement in 1889.